dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/breaking-changes.md

 #### New behavior

-`GetColumnName()` still returns of a column that a property is mapped to, but this behavior is now ambiguous since EF Core 5 supports TPT and simultaneous mapping to a view or a function where these mappings could use different column names for the same property.
+`GetColumnName()` still returns the name of a column that a property is mapped to, but this behavior is now ambiguous since EF Core 5 supports TPT and simultaneous mapping to a view or a function where these mappings could use different column names for the same property.

 #### Why